Types of regulated activity

 The implementation of incentive schemes, whereby any member of the public (as conducting a business himself) would be remunerated in the form of commission, rebate, etc. after successfully introducing clients to a licensed person or a registered institution, is generally unacceptable.
 Such practice could potentially result in the introducing party engaging in unlicensed regulated activities.
 The licensed person or registered institution concerned could also be liable for aiding and abetting the offence.
 It is of concern that the clients so introduced may not receive the appropriate protection afforded by the regulatory regime.
 In addition, the introducing party may not be fit and proper to carry out that function.

 The term "securities" is given a wide definition in Schedule 1 to the SFO.
 However, shares or debentures of a company that is a private company within the meaning of section 11 of the Companies Ordinance (Cap.
 622) is excluded from the definition.
-As such, a company that deals in, advises on or manages a portfolio of “private equity” or “venture capital” which does not involve securities may not by itself attract a licensing requirement.
+As such, a firm that deals in, advises on or manages a portfolio of “private equity” or “venture capital” which does not involve securities may not by itself attract a licensing requirement.
+In many other cases, however, where a firm deals in, advises on or manages shares or debentures of private offshore companies that fall outside the definition of “private company” under the Companies Ordinance, it is likely that the firm in question will be required to be licensed.

 The obligation of inter-dealer brokers to be licensed under the SFO is largely dictated by the nature of the financial instruments that they trade, their clients and the booking structures which they employ.
 However, it is likely in most cases that inter-dealer brokers are carrying on a business in Type 1 regulated activity (dealing in securities), Type 2 regulated activity (dealing in futures contracts) and/or Type 3 regulated activity (leveraged foreign exchange trading).
 If an inter-dealer broker is conducting any of these activities, it must be appropriately licensed under the SFO unless it is able to rely upon any of the exemptions stipulated in the SFO.